rohitshubham/big_data_1/assignment_1_801636/reports/Report.md

 This project deploys Kafka using `docker-compose` and uses `Confluent's` version of docker image.
 This kafka docker image also has a UI wrapper to easily manage and visualize the kafka streaming.

-There is a python script which simulates the incoming data as stream by sending the data to kafka broker at 0.5 sec interval on port `9092`.
+There is a python script which simulates the incoming data as stream by sending the data to kafka broker at 0.1 sec interval on port `9092`.
 The topic is `mysimbdp` and it has 133 partitions on multiple clusters(the topic partition distribution is determined internally by kafka in this project).
 The _Producer_ and _Consumer_ API's of kafka both are served on the same port of broker.
+Using kafka gives us advantage of high consistency of data. **<u>Meaning that unlike direct loading of data into database, a queue like kafka allows reinsertion of data if there is any temporary failure in our database.</u>** Since our Kafka retains data for a week by default, we can always use strategy to not lose our incoming data even if our database is down for 203 days.

 ![Kafka_1](./images/kafka_start.png)
 * Fig 2: Starting `Confluent's` kafka containers